-In accordance with the 2023 Guidelines about Fees:
+In accordance with the 2025 Guidelines about Fees:

 - SCAA SWTI allows concessions on tuition fees.
 Original, valid concession cards must be sighted and a copy retained on file.
 Holders of the following concession cards (including their dependent spouse or dependent child/ren) may be eligible for reduced fees:

 - Commonwealth Health Care Card

 - Pensioner Concession Card

 - Veteran's Gold Card

-- Those individuals who identify as being of Aboriginal or Torres Islander descent will pay the concession fee rate only
+- Those individuals who identify as being of Aboriginal or Torres Islander descent will have their tuition fee waived